it-economics/itea-be/kata-instructions.md

 <img src="assets/images/ITEA.jpg" width="400" alt="Photo of the ITEA headquarters" />

-## Open Question
-- Dockerfile: how to retrieve current version (SNAPSHOT) from maven project
-- Jib Plugin: how to integrate in Maven Lifecycle
+## What you need upfront to get started
+Download and install Docker Desktop https://www.docker.com/products/docker-desktop/

 ## The task

-Download and install Docker Desktop https://www.docker.com/products/docker-desktop/
+Create a docker image and run it in a container

 ### via Dockerfile and terminal commands